powsybl/powsybl.github.io/docs/installation/java-library.md

 # Network
 ## Network modeling
 The artifacts described below provide the [grid modeling](../iidm/model/index.md) on which Powsybl relies.
-This grid model can be extended using a plugin mechanism, if you need to add additional data to an equipment.
+This network core model can be extended using a plugin mechanism, if you need to add additional data to an equipment.

 **powsybl-iidm-api** *(Powsybl developer)*
-This module provides the API of the network model.
+This module provides the API of the network core model.

 **powsybl-iidm-impl** *(User)*
-This module provides an in-memory implementation of the IIDM API.
+This module provides an in-memory implementation of the network core model API.

 **powsybl-iidm-extensions** *(User)*
-This module provides common extensions for the network.
+This module provides common extensions for the network core model.

 **powsybl-entsoe-util** *(Advanced user)*
 This module provides extensions used in ENTSO-E business processes.